Learn How To Promote & Grow Your Podcast

 Unlike TV or radio shows that are on a certain time, podcasts can be consumed on-demand (which is our strong point).
 This means that other podcasters in your niche are a great resource to help promote your podcast.
 Most listeners/viewers do not just consume one podcast in their area of interest, they listen to several.
 Why not yours?
 Make a short promo for your show and send it to other podcasters to promote.
 Podcast producers in general like promoting other good shows.
 Be sure to offer to promote other podcasters’ shows.

 Also, being a guest on someone’s show and having guests on your show who also produce a podcast are good ways to get your name out there.
 If you have a popular podcaster in your niche on your show, he or she will promote the fact they are on your show on their show.
 This will bring you in front of their audience.

 Use & Upload To YouTube (and other video sharing sites)

-Having a YouTube channel for your podcast can be a great way for people to find you in your niche.
+Having a YouTube channel for your show can be a great way for people to find you in your niche.
 It doesn’t have to be a video podcast, but produce some videos from time to time talking about your subject.
 Make sure you have a link to your podcast website in the first line of the description.
 YouTube is the second largest search engine.

 Generate Some Business Cards